scala-android/sbt-android/README.md

 `libs` as in regular projects, or they can be added by using sbt's `libraryDependencies` feature.

-Features not support from the regular android build yet are compiling `AIDL`, `RenderScript` and `NDK` code.
-Although `NDK` libraries will be picked up from `libs` as in typical builds.
+Features not support from the regular android build yet are compiling `NDK` code.
+Although `NDK` libraries will be picked up from `libs` as in typical ant builds.

 ### Differences from jberkel/android-plugin ###